OpenPecha/tibetan-fonts/Unicode Problematic:Outdated:ReExported:Incomplete fonts/Outdated fonts/CTRC/README.md

-# CTRC fonts are outdated files of Qomolangma font family
+# CTRC fonts are older files of Qomolangma font family

 "CTRC" stands for "China Tibetology Research Center" in Beijing.
 The creators of the fonts are Tashi Tsering and Wangdra Gyab.